quinnah/quinnah.github.io/content/home/my-first-post.md

 ## Introduction

 Hi, I'm **Quinna**.
 I'm currently a CS student at University of Michigan.
-I'm especially interested in AI/ML.
+I'm especially interested in AI/ML and its applications.

-In past lives I've worked at [MongoDB](https://www.mongodb.com/) on the developer tools team and[Nuro.ai](https://www.nuro.ai/) on the autonomy: behavior team.
+In past lives I've worked at [MongoDB](https://www.mongodb.com/) on the developer tools team and [Nuro.ai](https://www.nuro.ai/) on the autonomy: behavior team.

 On campus, I've worked as an Instructional Aide for a human-centered software development senior capstone, organized a 1300 person [conference](https://www.tedxuofm.com/2022) and conducted research.